 Kalika temple is the oldest temple in Pavagadh.
-This is the residence of Kali Mata. and it is located in Panchamahal district 46 km from nearby city Vadodara.
+This is the residence of Kali Mata. and it is located in the Panchamahal district 46 km from the nearby city Vadodara.
 This is one of the 51 Shakti Peethas as the toe of Sati fell here.Mahakali Temple is also known as Kalika Mata Temple.
 Champaner-Pavagadh-Archaeological is inscribed as a World Heritage site by UNESCO.

 It is believed that a king called Jaisinh coming from the Patai Clan ruled the kingdom of Champaner, located at the foot of Pawagadh.
-Champaner was believed to be a growing empire under his able guideline.
+Champaner was believed to be a growing empire under his able guidelines.
 Goddess Mahakali gladly lived on the top of Pawagadh.

 The King happened to be there in the events.
 He was mesmerized and enchanted with her charm and made an inappropriate proposal.
 He was alerted by Goddess and she informed him that his ideas and gestures were inappropriate as she was like his mom.
 Overwhelmed and swallowed up with desire the King demanded making her his queen.
 Angered by his inappropriate gesture Goddess cursed him that his GOLDEN Empire would fall down to dust.

 Later on, Champaner was invaded by Mughal King Muhammed Begada.
 He beat The King Jaisinh in a fight and eliminated him.
 As soon as a growing empire Champaner was pulled down to ashes.
-Therefore, the curse of the Goddess coming real.
+Therefore, the curse of the Goddess becomes real.

 According to the regional legend, Sage Viswamitra set up the idol of Goddess Kalika in Pawagadh.
 The locals believe that the location is blessed with the power of Viswamitra Maharshi

 This temple dates back to the time of Shri Ram.
 It was called ‘Shatrunjaya Mandir’.
 It is also believed that Vishwamitra had installed the idol of Maa Kali.
 The one who flows here is named Vishwamitri.
-It is believed that apart from Lord Rama, his sons Lava and Kush, many Buddhist monks attained salvation here.
+It is believed that apart from Lord Rama, and his sons Lava and Kush, many Buddhist monks attained salvation here.

 The plain and small temple is set in the middle of fortifications with an open yard in the front and is open for long hours to accommodate the rush of pilgrims.
-There are 2 altars in front of the temple for giving sacrifices to the Goddess, however, any kind of animal sacrifice is strictly prohibited For nearly 2 to 3 centuries now.
+There are 2 altars in front of the temple for giving sacrifices to the Goddess, however, any kind of animal sacrifice has been strictly prohibited For nearly 2 to 3 centuries now.
 The Kali yantra is worshipped at the temple.

-The complex is divided into 2 parts, the ground flooring including Hindu temples, while the temple spire is domed with a Muslim shrine.
+The complex is divided into 2 parts, the ground flooring includes Hindu temples, while the temple spire is domed with a Muslim shrine.
 The restored marble floor dates to about 1859 and was provided by the minister of Limbdi in Kathiawar. [citation required] The domed temple spire includes a Muslim shrine and mausoleum to Sadan Shah Pir, a Sufi saint.

 The main shrine on the ground flooring includes 3 magnificent images: in the center, Kalika Mata in the center represented in the form of a head, called Mukhwato and red in color, while Mahakali is located to her right and Bahuchara Mata to her left.